DanielLosada/Transformers---Lyrics-Generator/README.md

     Hear your friend sing, "The World Won't Stop Talking"
     ```

-    On this examples of the results obtained, we can see how on 50 Cent, the model understood that his lyrics have more agressive tone, talks about drugs, sex, crime, etc. When going to Taylor Swift, the style changes completely.
-Now talks way more about feelings and love, and it's really delicate with the words used.
-When generating The Beatles, we can see some claim pro peace.
+    In these examples, we can observe that for 50 Cent, the model captured the aggressive tone, discussing topics such as drugs, sex, and crime.
+When generating lyrics for Taylor Swift, the style drastically changes, focusing more on emotions, love, and using delicate language.
+For The Beatles, the model generates lyrics emphasizing a message of peace.

     Conclusions:
-    We can conclude, that the Hypothesis was correct, not only changes the tone and vocabulary used to one that the artist would use, also change the topic of the lyrics.
-We can see that the model is able to fit the vocabulary and style of each artist, and continue the input prompt with the artist style.
-We can see the same behaviour with the other artists tested and with other inputs.
-To see more generations with another input go to the W&B report: https://wandb.ai//upcproject/Lyrics%20Generator/reports/Single-artist-generated-lyrics-prompt-I-will---Vmlldzo0OTEyMjg5?accessToken=sxxzyfrnouae43t9ilfl0rzxuf41n0ryvdykyukfa3lre40oifpxq9x6pnf261ay
+    Based on our findings, we can conclude that our hypothesis was correct.
+The model not only adapts the tone and vocabulary to match each artist's style but also adjusts the lyrical themes.
+We observed that the model successfully fits the vocabulary and style of each artist, allowing it to extend the given input prompt in the artist's specific style.
+This behavior remained consistent across various artists and input prompts.

+    To explore further generations with different input prompts, I recommend referring to the W&B report at the following link: W&B Report: Single-artist Generated Lyrics.

-   As far as it goes for the training, we see that the loss goes down but not very fast.
-It could be explained by the fact that the pre-trained GPT-2 model is already trained on a big amount of data and is capable of generating a good text in English.
+   Regarding the training process, we observed that the loss decreases, although not rapidly.
+This can be attributed to the fact that the pre-trained GPT-2 model has already been trained on a substantial amount of data and possesses a strong capability to generate coherent English text.

-   Link to W&B training report: https://api.wandb.ai/links/upcproject/uxoj59gw
+   Link to W&B training report: https://wandb.ai/upcproject/Lyrics%20Generator/reports/Single-artist-training-on-genius-lyrics-dataset--Vmlldzo0ODg5NjEz

 ### 6.2 Experiment 2: Specific genre training and generation with same prompt <a name="experiment_2"></a>

-Experiment setup: We fine-tuned GPT-2 over the second dataset filtered by genre.
-Depending on the genre we found more or less songs.
-It's a similar situation to the experiment 1, but we want to try to learn the patterns of something more general than an artist.
-The amount of songs used for each genre are:
+Experiment setup: We conducted fine-tuning of GPT-2 using the second dataset filtered by genre.
+The dataset consisted of songs from different genres, and the number of songs available for each genre varied.
+This experiment aimed to explore and learn the patterns of genres more generally, rather than focusing solely on individual artists.
+The number of songs used for each genre are as follows:

 * Pop: 375
 * Reggae: 223
 * Rock: 954
 * Hip Hop: 108

-Hypothesis: The model is going to be able to fit the genre and produce new songs following the style of the genre.
+Hypothesis: We hypothesize that the model will be capable of adapting to the specific genres and generate new songs that align with the style of each genre.

 Results:
 The full results can be seen in the W&B report: https://wandb.ai//upcproject/Lyrics%20Generator/reports/Specific-genre-generated-lyrics-prompt-You-are---Vmlldzo0OTEyNjI1.
 Here we are going to show some examples of the results obtained.
 * Input prompt: "You are"
     * Genre: Reggae
     ```